ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ### Build a Project
 A project should be built if it is required to generate the executable JAR files from the modules in the project.
 The executable JAR files will be generated only if there are entry points (main method or a service) in the module.
-Building a project will build all modules found in the project's root folder.
+Building a project will build all the modules found in the project's root folder.
 Building a project runs through phases including dependency resolution, compilation, artifact generation, and unit test execution.

 ```bash